 In general, “premises liability” applies when you are injured due to negligence of the owners or operators of restaurants, university campuses, retailers, grocers, theaters, private homes, offices, sidewalks, etc.

 However, a property owner’s responsibility to protect you varies depending on why you are visiting the premises.

 Types of visitors

-There are three types of visitors recognized in Indiana - invitee, licensee, and trespasser.
+There are different types of visitors recognized in Indiana – invitee and licensee.
 Whichever one you are will impact your claim.

 Invitee.
 Someone can be considered invited to a property if they are extended an invitation or are otherwise permitted to enter a location for the benefit of the owner.
 For example, someone shopping at a grocery store would be considered an invitee.

 In Indiana, owners have a responsibility to locate and fix real and potential hazards to health and safety.
 At the very least, invitees must be warned about potential dangers on a property if the owner wants to avoid liability.